-But the role of guarantor is not for everyone: typically, they need to earn 70 to 85 times the monthly rent, and they're legally obligated to pay the rent if the tenant defaults.
+But the role of guarantor is not for everyone as you’ll need to make at least 80 times the monthly rent—and are legally responsible for the rent if a tenant defaults.
 Not surprisingly, financially stable parents or close relatives are usually the only people willing to sign on as guarantors.
-(More on guarantors-for-hire below.)

-Takk Yamaguchi, a real estate agent at Urban Compass, also advocates a separate agreement between guarantors.
+Takk Yamaguchi, a real estate agent at Compass, also recommends having a separate agreement between guarantors.

-“The agreement should identify what steps are needed to be taken in the event one roommate, two roommates, etc. defaults on the lease," he says.
-Scenarios include “failure to pay rent, give possession upon lease expiration, breaking of house rules, etc. If the matter is taken to housing court, it can go on the guarantor's housing record, and if assigned to collections then the file will be recorded on their credit report.”
+“The agreement should identify what steps are needed to be taken in the event one or two roommates default on the lease," he says.
+Scenarios include “failure to pay rent, give possession upon lease expiration, and breaking of house rules.
+If the matter is taken to housing court, it can go on the guarantor's housing record, and if assigned to collections, then the file will be recorded on their credit report.”

 2. Don't guarantee just anyone

-3. An open dialogue with the landlord is a must
+3. An open dialogue with a landlord is a must

-Most guarantors find out too late when tenants don't pay rent on time, especially in a roommate situation, says Adjina Dekidjiev of Bond New York.
+Guarantors may find out too late that tenants aren’t paying rent on time, especially in a roommate situation, says Adjina Dekidjiev, rental manager at Citi Habitats.
 Sometimes a guarantor only learns of a bad situation once it becomes irreparable.